 Research Volunteers Needed

 Summary: We are delighted to be joining the AIMS-2-TRIALS consortium consisting of research groups from over 40 institutions across Europe working together.
 To find out more about AIMS-2-TRIALS, you can visit the website at www.aims-2-trials.eu.
 As part of AIMS-2-TRIALS, we will be expanding our research on rare genetic variants associated with autism, in the Synaptic Gene Study.
-This study will involve interviews and questionnaires, pen-and-paper tasks, eye-tracking and a brain scan (EEG and MRI) and a blood draw.
+For this study we are interested in learning about behaviour, cognition and brain development in people with a rare genetic condition known as NRXN1 deletion.

 Phone: 01 8962219